I offer a FREE Swim Analysis. Click on the image to find out how you can send me a swim video.

 Next, I look at the three main phases of the stroke.

-What goes on when your arm is out of the water.
+Recovery is what goes on when your arm is out of the water.
 Common mistakes I see is wide and flat arm vs high elbow and leading with their hand (due to lack of rotation), vs leading with their elbow.
 High elbow recovery sets up with a nice hand entry.
-Leading, reaching, with your hand causes you to enter the water very flat and shallow, arm and elbow at the same time, which causes a dropped elbow before the catch and push phase.
+Are you leading, reaching, with your hand or elbow?
+If you enter the water very flat and shallow, arm and elbow at the same time, then you are setting yourself up for an ineffection catch and push (propulsion)

 The way you set up your hand enters the water can make or break your stroke and starts with high elbow recovery, fingertips, below your wrist, below your elbow.